20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

 An FAQ page or section helps address common concerns upfront, saving time for both you and your potential clients.
-It also improves your website's SEO by answering specific questions that people search for.
+It also improves your website's search engine optimization by answering specific questions that people search for, including local SEO for regional visibility.
 Regularly update your FAQs based on new client inquiries.

 a website page showing different services offered.